 Yet in focusing on the relatively small risks of GMOs, could we be ignoring their potential to provide huge benefits if their creators were able to keep the greater good in mind?
 For example, in hopes of addressing devastating Vitamin A deficiency in the developing world, a group of scientists have created genetically modified "golden rice," a food just as cheap and easy to grow as plain rice but with a higher beta-carotene content.A food without GMOs also isn't neccesarily a healthy one.
 GMO-free junk food will still be junk food, and if you think it is "natural" or "safe," you may be far more inclined to eat too much of it!In fact, when the GMO ingredients were removed from Cheerios, the cereal actually became less nutritious.
 Since locating vitamins from GMO-free sources is becoming more and more difficult, it proved easier for the manufacturers to do away with the vitamins altogether!

-Though foods free of GMOs will often proclaim that status loud and proud, you can find food that is genetically modified by watching for text indicating that a food has been "partially produced by genetic engineering" or a symbol like this one:
+Though foods free of GMOs will often proclaim that status loud and proud, you can find food that is genetically modified by watching for text indicating that a food has been "partially produced by genetic engineering"

 It's unfair to lump in humanitarian GMO projects like golden rice with projects undertaken by huge corporations in their efforts to make a deeply flawed food system more efficient.
 Thus, it seems that the answer as to whether genetically modified organisms are good or bad depends largely on how we use them.

 If used unwisely, the propagation of GMOs could easily lead to economic and environmental disaster; but if used with wisdom, they could be the next food frontier!